VysotskiVadim/VysotskiVadim.blog/_drafts/android-pick-file.markdown

 }
 ```

+### How to call the code {#usage}

-So that you can request document picker to appear somewhere on button click for example:
+You can request document picker to appear somewhere on button click for example:

 ```kotlin
 pickDocumentButton.setOnClickListener {